Anesthesiologist Jobs in USA with Visa Sponsorship

 Do anesthesiologists qualify for H-1B specialty occupation requirements?

-Yes, anesthesiology consistently meets H-1B specialty occupation standards.
+Yes, anesthesiology consistently meets H-1B visa specialty occupation standards.
 The role requires a medical degree plus specialized residency training, clearly establishing the degree requirement in a specific field.
 USCIS rarely challenges anesthesiologist applications on specialty occupation grounds.

 Can international medical graduates work as anesthesiologists on work visas?